rozek1997/Uber-Paczka/README.md

 # Uber-Paczka

-Project inspired by Uber but moved to world of package delivery
+Project inspired by Uber but moved to world of package delivery.
+Anyone can order a package to be delivered within an hour in town.
+You order we deliver

 ## Technology used